possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 ## Requirements

 - VirtualBox (5+ is the version we used but any version should be fine.
-This program works on most computers, be sure to enable VT-x in your computers BIOS)
+(Using version 6.1 in 2020 and still works fine) This program works on most computers, be sure to enable VT-x in your computers BIOS)
 - Internet access

 ## Workshop